 After 20 years of trail building by staff and volunteers, more than 29 miles of Mokelumne Coast to Crest Trail is complete across EBMUD land from Camanche to upper Pardee Reservoir.
 This trail represents about 10 percent of the entire Mokelumne Coast to Crest Trail which is envisioned to link the Sierra Crest and the San Francisco Bay.

-EBMUD can best provide benefits to the Mokelumne River as a whole by working collaboratively with regulatory agencies to implement enhancement projects.
-For example, by partnering with UC Davis, US Fish and Wildlife Service and the Department of Fish and Game, EBMUD has enhanced more than 1 kilometer of spawning habitat in the upper reach of the lower Mokelumne River.
+EBMUD can best provide benefits to the Mokelumne River as a whole by working collaboratively with regulatory agencies and various stakeholder groups to implement enhancement projects.
+For example, by partnering with UC Davis, US Fish and Wildlife Service and the California Department of Fish and Wildlife, EBMUD has enhanced more than 1 kilometer of spawning habitat in the upper reach of the lower Mokelumne River.
 This improved habitat provides a high-quality area for adult salmon to build their nests.
 EBMUD also works with numerous landowners and stewardship groups to help acquire funding, equipment and materials needed for restoration projects.
 These local partnerships are essential if we are to meet our goal of an ecologically healthy Mokelumne River.

-In 2012, the Chinook salmon return to the Mokelumne River exceeded 12,000 fish, which is almost three times the long-term average on the river.
+In 2012 and again in 2013, the Chinook salmon return to the Mokelumne River exceeded 12,000 fish each year, which is almost three times the long-term average on the river.
 This follows the 2011 record of over 18,000 returning salmon.
-This demonstrates the solid rebound on the Mokelumne River and a record of success from the efforts of EBMUD and its partners, and also makes the Mokelumne one of the most productive salmon rivers in the Central Valley, based on flow volume.
+This demonstrates a solid rebound of Chinook salmon on the Mokelumne River.
+EBMUD and its partners have worked to make the Mokelumne one of the most productive salmon rivers in the Central Valley, based on flow volume.

 The increasing numbers of endangered California tiger salamanders at EBMUD-built ponds in the Mokelumne watershed are increasing optimism for the species' future.
 Habitat restoration for three endangered species was a key part of the federal Safe Harbor Agreement that EBMUD entered with the US Fish and Wildlife Service.
 California red-legged frogs, California tiger salamanders and Valley longorn elderberrry beetle will benefit from this 30-year agreement.